openstack-archive/networking-vpp/README.rst

  - testability - having failure cases covered is no good if you don't have a means to test the code that protects you from them

-As a general rule, everything is implemented in the simplest way, for two reasons: one is that we get to see it working faster, and the other is that it's much easier to replace a simple system with a more complex one than it is to change a complex one.
-The current design will change, but the one that's there at the moment is small and easy to read, even if it makes you pull faces when you read it.
+As a general rule, everything is implemented in the simplest way, for three reasons: we get to see it working faster, we can test it, and anyone that wants to join the project can make sense of it.

 Your questions answered
 ~~~~~~~~~~~~~~~~~~~~~~~